Children’s lives across the world have been turned upside down by Coronavirus.

 What we’re calling for

-We acknowledge the unprecedented steps the UK Government has taken to keep children safe, but the impact on children must be more central.
+We acknowledge the unprecedented steps the UK Government has taken to keep children safe, but these efforts must increase to match the impacts on children.

 We’re calling on the UK Government to: